elementary/website/docs/translation-guide.md

 When translating you may encounter a situation where you have to decide between several ways of saying the same thing.
 In these situations we refer to the Ubuntu [general translator guide](https://help.launchpad.net/Translations/Guide), and for language specific issues we follow Ubuntu's [team translation guidelines](https://translations.launchpad.net/+groups/ubuntu-translators).
 Following these guides ensure uniform translations, while also allowing anyone to contribute.

+If you however don't want to use Rosetta or want to make a lot a changes at ones, you can also translate offline.
+To do so you must firsty go to a project you want to translate, choose your language and then click on "Download translation".
+You are now able to request an e-mail, which gives you the right link to download the translation.
+Afterwards choose your favourite text- or po-editor (e.g. [Poedit] (https://apps.ubuntu.com/cat/applications/raring/poedit/)) to start translating.
+To then upload it back to Rosetta just use "Upload translation" on the same page as where you downloaded it.

 ## Translating our Website {#translating-our-website}

 Our website is translated through [Transifex](https://www.transifex.com/projects/p/elementary-mvp/).
 In order to submit translations, you should: